223 Area Code Scam Report

 Not all 223 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 87.2%, meaning 9 out of 10 calls are robots.
-Calls pretending to be government, businesses, or family and friends follows at 64.8%.
+Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 86.8%, meaning 9 out of 10 calls are robots.
+Warranties & protection plans follows at 71%.
 If your phone rings from a 223 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Reducing your debt (credit cards, mortgage, student loans)